Hi, this is me, Tracy

 Why Holly View?

 My grandparents lived in a house called Holly View in the south of England.
-My dad was born in 1950 and this was the house he grew up in, and it seemed an idyllic time when kids roamed free with open ended play; a time before our throwaway culture and era of plastic.
+My dad lived here from when he was one, and it seemed an idyllic time when kids roamed free with open ended play; a time before our throwaway culture and era of plastic.
 When I think about what I like to sewing and my ethos of reusing and repurposing it reminds me that there are plenty of things we can learn from looking back to the way some things were done in the past.
-Holly View seems the perfect name for my business.
-Especially as the first thing I made to sell was a peg bag.
-An old-school household staple that I wanted to bring back to life.
-I even have my grandmother old peg bag still.
-It's nothing fancy or even home made, but it speaks of an era where drying your clothes outside to dry was the norm.
+Holly View seems the perfect name for my sewing business.

 When did you start sewing?

 From my time volunteering to make Boomerang Bags I have seen first hand just how much unwanted fabric is out there.
 And if it doesn't find a purpose, it is thrown away and that's a huge waste.
-So my ethos is to repurpose second hand fabric make it into an item that can be used again and again.
+So my ethos is to repurpose second hand fabric and other elements and make them into an item that can be used again and again.

 Where do you get your fabric from?